 Better Triathlete’s Coach Match Program

 Our triathlon coaches offer a range of expertise, from working with beginners to high-level Ironman athletes.
-We vet their experience and credentials, as well as their level of engagement and communication with athletes.
+We vet each coach’s experience level, coaching credentials, and background.

 Better Triathlete is a global community of triathlon coaches who are located all over the world.
-Learn more about some of the coaches who make up our platform.
+See all of our coaches or get to know a few of our featured coaches below.

-Jeff Lukich is a triathlon and endurance coach based in Georgia who specializes in long-course multisport athletes, ultra runners, and marathoners, as well as cyclists and athletes with unique events, like double Ironman, staged races, swim-run, and more.
-A veteran in his own right, Jeff has completed over 25 half-Ironman events and 9 full Ironman-distance races.
-Jeff leads Better Triathlete’s coach match program and runs Drive Multisport.
+Jeff Lukich is a triathlon and endurance coach specializing in long-course multisport athletes, ultra-runners, and marathoners.
+Jeff also works with athletes who race unique events, such as ANVIL Ultra Triathlon, Ultraman, swim run, and more.
+A veteran in his own right, Jeff has competed in over 25 half-Ironman events, 10 full Ironman-distance races, and multiple open marathons, including Boston.
+Jeff leads Better Triathlete’s coach match program and runs Drive Multisport based in Georgia.
 Learn more about Jeff

 Maria Simone is a Colorado-based endurance and triathlon coach who leads No Limits Endurance, a virtual coaching platform for both triathletes and runners.
 Maria specializes in coaching long-course athletes, especially non-traditional ultra distances as well as data analysis.
 She works with athletes through online, in-person, and group coaching dynamics.
 Through No Limits Endurance, she provides virtual coaching services for a wide spectrum of athletes.
 Learn more about Maria